u1tbmo/uplb-cmsc12/python/sample_problems/multiplication_table/README.md

 ### Further explanation

-`n` will be the maximum number of rows and columns in the table.Each row contains the multiples of the row number.
+`n` will be the maximum number of rows and columns in the table.
+Each row contains the multiples of the row number.

 Example: `n = 10`